 Depending on where you intend to grow your birds of paradise plant, you’ll need to consider differing conditions.
 While it can grow happily indoors, it’s important to note that the likelihood of flowering indoors is not very high.
 Still, that’s no reason not to grow this gorgeous evergreen.

-What Kind of Soil is Best for Birds of Paradise?
+Best Soil for Birds of Paradise

 Before propagating or planting, you’ll want to make sure you’re providing your birds of Paradise flower with the right kind of soil conditions.
-Rich, loamy soil is best with a slightly acidic PH level.
+Rich, loam soil is best with a slightly acidic PH level.
 It’s imperative that your soil will retain moisture but drain properly.

-Can Birds of Paradise Flower take Full Sun?
+Birds of Paradise Flower Light Preference

 In general, your Birds of Paradise plant will enjoy plenty of light, and full sun usually results in more blooms.
 However, if it’s scorching, a partly shaded spot might be better.